NikKowPHP/protocolize/docs/phases/phase-g-subscription-and-billing-integration.md

 **Goal:** Implement the complete monetization lifecycle by integrating with the Stripe API.
 This includes creating checkout sessions, handling the customer portal, and building a secure webhook endpoint to synchronize subscription status with the database.

-**Prerequisite:** Phase D (Database) and Phase E (Core API) must be complete.
+**Prerequisite:** Phase D (Database) must be complete.
 A Stripe account must be created, and API keys (secret and publishable) must be available.

 ---